BU Arts and Sciences posting

-The Hariri Institute for Computing at Boston University named three CAS faculty members to its second cohort of Junior Faculty Fellows.
+The Hariri Institute for Computing at Boston University is pleased to announce its second cohort of Junior Faculty Fellows.
 They are:

 The Junior Faculty Fellows Program

 The Hariri Institute Junior Faculty Fellows program was established both to recognize outstanding junior faculty at Boston University working in diverse areas of the computational sciences, as well as to provide focal points for supporting broader collaborative research in these areas at BU and beyond.
 Junior Fellows are selected by the Hariri Institute Executive Steering Committee based on nominations received each spring, and are appointed for a two-year term.

 “We are delighted by the level of energy and collaboration that the first cohort of Junior Faculty Fellows have brought to the Institute, and look forward to even more interactions as we welcome into the program the impressive cohort selected for 2012/13.
 It is heartening to see the positive reception and the significant interest that the entire university community has expressed in the program,” says Prof. Azer Bestavros, Founding Director of the Hariri Institute.